The Rosses: Culture

 Once a predominantly Irish-speaking area, over recent generations English has become increasingly common.
 Irish is still used extensively in some areas including parts of the island of Arranmore, the townland of Ranafast and the village of Annagry.
 In some areas, like the hills around Dungloe, around Loughanure and in pockets of Doochary and Lettermacaward, the Irish language is predominant.

-The local people are said to have a preference for Gaelic football over football, which is often the case in rural areas of the country.
-The area fields a number of football teams, both in football and Gaelic football.
-Keadue Rovers from the lower Rosses have traditionally been the area's strongest football team, and there are also teams in Arranmore (Arranmore United F.C.) and in Maghery (Strand Rovers F.C.).
+The area fields a number of sports teams, both in soccer and Gaelic football.
+Keadue Rovers from the lower Rosses have traditionally been the area's strongest soccer team, and there are also teams in Arranmore (Arranmore United F.C.) and in Maghery (Strand Rovers F.C.).
 An Clochán Liath have traditionally been the strongest in Gaelic football, winning seven County Championships between 1930 and 1958.
 There are also teams in Mullaghderg (Naomh Muire), and in Lettermacaward (Na Rossa).

 There is a strong tradition of songwriting in the area, Seán McBride (1906–1996) from Cruit Island wrote the popular song "The Homes of Donegal".

 There are connections between the people of the Rosses and Scotland, Glasgow in particular, due to the economic need for emigration in the past and the strong ties forged over the generations as a result.
 Many people from the Rosses, in common with people from other parts of County Donegal, have also settled in the City of Derry, especially since the late 1840s.

 Geography

-The area is bounded by the River Gweebarra to the south, the Gweedore River to the north, the Derryveagh Mountains and the Gweebarra River (Doochary Bridge) to the east and the Atlantic Ocean to the west.
+The area is bounded by the River Gweebarra to the south, the Gweedore River (known locally as the Crolly River) to the north, the Derryveagh Mountains and the Gweebarra River (Doochary Bridge) to the east and the Atlantic Ocean to the west.
 The name comes from "Ros", the Irish word for headland.
 The area presents a rocky barren landscape, studded with a myriad of lakes and inlets of the sea.
 Lakes include Lough Anure, Lough Craghy, Dunglow Lough and Lough Meela.